 Task Scope Notes

-ARLCleanup System This task cleans up previously-downloaded library files (both . cab files and extracted files) from the disk caching area.
+Task Scope ARLCleanup System This task cleans up previously-downloaded library files (both.cab files and extracted files) from the disk caching area.
 Despite the name, it cleans up all downloaded libraries.
+Tip: It is not necessary to schedule or execute this task.
+In normal operations, the batch scheduler automatically schedules a cleanup before starting a new libraries download.
+If you run this as a task using BatchProcessTask[Console].exe, the clean-up is queued and run safely.
+If you choose to run this manually with the command line below, take particular care that you do not do so while ARLDownload or ARLImport are in progress.

 Underlying executable:

 MgsImportRecognition.exe -c

 Task Scope Notes ARLDownload System Downloads the latest version of the Application Recognition Library and related libraries, saving the contents on the batch server for later import (using the separate ARLImport task).
 The base location for the saved downloads defaults to %PROGRAMDATA%\Flexera Software\FlexNet Manager Platform\DataImport\Content, and may be customized in the registry of your batch server at HKEY_LOCAL_MACHINE\SOFTWARE\WOW6432Node\ ManageSoft Corp\ManageSoft\Compliance\ CurrentVersion\Recognition\ ContentImportDirectory.
 Because this task downloads all licensed ARL, PURL, and SKU libraries, a failure of any of the downloads means that the subsequent ARLImport will not run.
-V Tip: If you are managing your own scheduling, you do not need to separately schedule the prior ARLCLeanup or following ARLImport tasks.
+Tip: If you are managing your own scheduling, you do not need to separately schedule the prior ARLCLeanup or following ARLImport tasks.
 The batch scheduler automatically queues these tasks around each download.
 (Be advised that the executable command line shown below does not do the prior clean-up and the following import - these are linked only through the BatchProcessTask[Console].exe tasks.)
 Note: In a multi-tenant environment for managed service providers, the Application Recognition Library is downloaded once to a shared location, and is then available for import to the system for each tenant.
 Similarly, the SKU and PURL libraries are downloaded once, and the logical-AND of all tenant entitlements is loaded into the database.
 Access by individual tenants is then managed by their license terms.
 Default schedule: Daily at 1am local time.
 Underlying executable: MgsImportRecognition.exe -dl Tip: It is important that you use the batch scheduler to run the library downloads and imports.
 Other imports run at unpredictable times: inventory